postfinance/vault-kubernetes/README.md

 - VAULT_REAUTH - re-authenticate if the token is invalid (default: "false")
 - VAULT_TTL - requested token ttl (can be overwritten by Vault)

+> If you set VAULT_REAUTH to "true", you have to provide all necessary environment variable for authentication (see: _vault-kubernetes-authenticator_)

 ## Example

 ```